gobabygocarswithjoysticks/car-code/rcdocs/remote_control.md

 Wire 4 signal pins from the receiver to 4 pins of the Arduino.

-Program the transmitter to send the following signals on 4 channels:
+Program the transmitter to send the following signals on 4 channels (here's a video of how to program a FS-i6 transmitter [https://youtu.be/-Aqq8SPoG2o](https://youtu.be/-Aqq8SPoG2o)):
 * Forward/backward joystick axis with center at 1500, forward at 2000, backward at 1000
 * Left/right joystick axis with center at 1500, left at 1000, right at 2000
 * "control" switch with off under 1400 and on above 1600